dtzxporter/DTZxPorterLanding/_tools/hunter.md

   - Raw Files as-is.
     - Hunter will decompile binary graph objects to their 'light' text format on export.

-> **NOTE:** This tool only exports assets as-is, without attempting to link models to their materials because not all games actually use materials for asset.
-The game uses complex scene graphs which would require too much effort to automate, however, most of a model's textures have similar names to each other.
+> **NOTE:** This tool exports models without their materials because the game uses complex scene graphs which would require too much effort to automate, however, most of a model's textures have similar names to each other.
 It's very easy to locate the textures for a model yourself.

 > **NOTE:** There is no need to open the `sdf_streaming` toc file, as it only references assets in the main toc file.